fmegahed/llm_expository/README.md

 # Large Language Model Expository
-This Github Repository provides the resources used in the paper:
+This Github repository provides the resources used in the paper:

 **How Generative AI models such as ChatGPT can be (Mis)Used in SPC Practice, Education, and Reserach?
 An Exploratory Study**.

+The table below provides the information about files in the this repository.

 |Folders / Files                   |Information                                                |
 | -------------------------------- |----------------------------------------------------------:|